 I have some ideas for thought-provoking posts and will get them up here as soon as I can.

-The team at Think IP Strategy has been kicking around their list of top IP mistakes.
+The team at Think IP Strategy created their list of top IP mistakes.
 We’ve listed them here for you and we’ll give you a more detailed post on each and everyone.

 What would you add?
 We’ll happily do an extra post on any new ones you suggest.